paketo-buildpacks/rfcs/text/0028-bill-of-materials.md

 type dependencies that are usually listed in the [`buildpack.toml` file](https://github.com/paketo-buildpacks/node-engine/blob/main/buildpack.toml).

-The minimal set of keys to include in these type of BOM entries are:
+The set of keys to include in these type of BOM entries are:
 ```
 [[bom]]
 name = "<dependency name>"